-Because globalization is an evolving concept relative to all disciplines, 21st-century leaders must develop a framework for engaging with all of the opportunities and challenges presented by global interconnectedness.
-This course examines the complex issues related to leadership within a global context.
-The practice of effective and moral leadership requires attention to particular contextual and situational factors, including the specific needs and perspectives of individual leaders and their followers, as well as the various dimensions of culture that inform and influence both the theory and practice of leadership.
-In this course, we will seek to understand how culture and identity shape moral worldviews and methods of interaction.
-In addition, we will critically engage with thinkers who offer-individually and collectively-their own normative conceptions for constructing cross-cultural ethics or even a "global ethic".
-Finally, students will examine not just how practices of effective and ethical leadership vary across nations and cultures, but also the ways in which leadership theory itself is culturally dependent.
+This course examines complex philosophical and contextual issues related to global leadership.
+We begin with an examination of this historical influences of certain fundamental epistemic and ontological beliefs of Western, Eastern, African, and other cultures.
+The practice of moral leadership requires attention to particular perspectives of individual leaders and their followers, as well as the various dimensions of culture that inform and influence both the theory and practice of leadership.
+In this course, we will seek to understand how culture shape moral worldviews and relationships.
+In addition, we will critically engage with thinkers who offer- individually and collectively- their own normative conceptions for constructing cross-cultural ethics or universal ethics.
+Finally, students will example the ways in which leadership theory itself may be epistemically, culturally, ethically, and ontologically dependent.

-LEAD 870 QUALITATIVE RESEARCH METHODOLOGY
+LEAD 870